victorhuangwq/nexus/README.md

 ## 🎯 What is Nexus?

-**Nexus** is a desktop command bar that turns any job-to-be-done—"plan a weekend in Kyoto," "track BTC/ETH," "export slides + email Alice"—into an instant, single-window workspace.
+**Nexus** is a desktop command bar that turns any job-to-be-done ("plan a weekend in Kyoto," "track BTC/ETH," "export slides + email Alice") into an instant, single-window workspace.
 It embeds the right web apps, pre-filters them, and remembers your layout so you stop chasing menus and juggling tabs.

 <div align="center">
   <img src="screenshots/nexus-homepage.png" alt="Nexus Homepage" width="600">